 The exclusion applies if a claim is directed to a purely abstract mathematical method and the claim does not require any technical means.
 For instance, a method for performing a Fast Fourier Transform on abstract data which does not specify the use of any technical means is a mathematical method as such.
 A purely abstract mathematical object or concept, e.g. a particular type of geometric object or of graph with nodes and edges, is not a method but is nevertheless not an invention within the meaning of Art.
 52(1) because it lacks a technical character.

 If a claim is directed either to a method involving the use of technical means (e.g. a computer) or to a device, its subject-matter has a technical character as a whole and is thus not excluded from patentability under Art.
 52(2) and (3).

 Merely specifying the technical nature of the data or parameters of the mathematical method may not be sufficient on its own to define an invention within the meaning of Art.
-52(1),.
+52(1).
 Even if the resulting method would not be considered a purely abstract mathematical method as such within the meaning of Art.
-52(2)(a) and (3), it as the resulting method may still fall under the excluded category of methods for performing mental acts as such if no use of technical means is implied (Art.
+52(2)(a) and (3), it may still fall under the excluded category of methods for performing mental acts as such if no use of technical means is implied (Art.
 52(2)(c) and (3); see G‑II, 3.5.1).

 Once it is established that the claimed subject-matter as a whole is not excluded from patentability under Art.
 52(2) and (3) and is thus an invention within the meaning of Art.
 52(1), it is examined in respect of the other requirements of patentability, in particular novelty and inventive step (G‑I, 1).

 For the assessment of inventive step, all features which contribute to the technical character of the invention must be taken into account (G‑VII, 5.4).
 When the claimed invention is based on a mathematical method, it is assessed whether the mathematical method contributes to the technical character of the invention.